Coronavirus (COVID-19) Updates

 The Johnston County Visitors Bureau team is closely monitoring the Coronavirus (COVID-19) pandemic on behalf of our visitors and tourism partners in an effort to stay informed on the effects this event is having and will have on the Johnston County area.
 The situation continues to evolve rapidly and the safety and health of our community, its residents, and our visitors is our top priority.
 We have worked with industry colleagues and both state and county resources to compile the following information on where you can find the most up-to-date news from health officials at every level.
 In addition, we have provided resources specific to the tourism trade coming from some of the top sources in the industry at this time.

-NCDHHS and Gov. Roy Cooper continue to issue new announcements and guidance each day related to the Coronavirus.
+NCDHHS and Gov. Roy Cooper continue to issue new announcements and guidance weekly related to the Coronavirus.
 You can find a full list of press releases with information pertaining to each update on the NCDHHS website here.

-***** Via Executive Order No. 155, the state will remain in Phase II of the 3-Phase Plan on Lifting Restrictions until September 11th at 5 PM.
+***** Via Executive Order No. 163, the state is in Phase 2.5 of the 3-Phase Plan on Lifting Restrictions starting September 4th at 5 PM until further notice.
 In addition, all citizens must wear a face-covering while in public spaces; for more information click here.
+Further changes due to E.O.
+163 are:

 Other State Links: